OSGeo/PROJ/HOWTO-RELEASE.md

 1.3 Write release notes
 -------------------------------------------------------------------------------

-Update `NEWS` with descriptions of the changes since the last release.
+Update `NEWS.md` with descriptions of the changes since the last release.
 Hopefully issues and pull requests that go into the new release have been properly tagged with the milestone for the current release.